PeterHdd/cordova-plugin-crypto-file/README.md

 ## Important

+If you are using `cordova-android@7` then you need to change `var pluginDir = path.join(platformPath, 'src');` into `var pluginDir = path.join(platformPath, 'app/src/main/java');`

-The file `IonicWebViewEngine.java` need to be modified for this plugin to work and for the source code to be encrypted.
+The file `IonicWebViewEngine.java` (that is inside the ionic webview plugin) needs to be modified for this plugin to work and for the source code to be encrypted.
 ### Steps:
 1. After adding the cordova-plugin-ionic-webview, navigate to the following location: